realms-mud/core-lib/README.md

 will need to keep a few things in mind:

 There are some differences between the native regular expression engine and that provided via PCRE.
-While it's a task in my backlog, I have not yet resolved the issue.
-For now, make sure that PCRE is diabled using the --disable-use-pcre flag.
+While it's a task in my backlog to resolve the issue so that PCRE can be used, I have not yet done so.
+For now, make sure thatPCRE is disabled using the --disable-use-pcre flag.

 There is a great deal more executional complexity when using this mudlib over typical libs.
 On the down side, there are most definitely many activities that will require more evaluation time and